Daring-Crypto-Ventures/DCV-policy/Legal-Guidelines.md

 ## Information Do We Not Have

 We do not know what data you may or may not enter into any Google spreadsheet.
-For example, when using the HODL Totals Google Sheet Add-On you may provide:
+For example, when using the HODL Totals add-on you may provide:

 *   Transaction Dates
 *   Transaction IDs